TREASURIES-Yields drop as US consumer price inflation slows

 U.S. 30-year dollar swap spread

-(Reporting by Karen Brettell; Additional reporting by Shashwat Chauhan; Editing by Christina Fincher, Jan Harvey, Jonathan Oatis and Diane Craft)
+(Reporting by Karen Brettell; Additional reporting by Shashwat Chauhan; Editing by Christina Fincher, Jan Harvey and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.